Artist Credit: Kenta Miyakawa

 To become a member, or to renew your membership, please visit www.asai.org/join.

-The Observational section of the professional competition includes field sketches, plein air drawings, and depictions of existing architectural subjects.
+The Observational Section includes field sketches, plein air drawings, and depictions of architectural subjects that are wholly existent at the time the work is executed.

 Awards & Prizes — Professional Competition

-The jury selects the finest architectural illustrations from a wide range of media, rendering styles and architectural subject matter for the exhibition and inclusion in the catalog.
-Awards will be presented at the annual conference.
+The Professional Competition jury selects the finest architectural illustrations from a wide range of media, rendering styles and architectural subject matter for the exhibition and inclusion in the catalog.
+Awards are presented at the annual conference.

 Hugh Ferriss Memorial Prize

-For the professional illustration unanimously selected by the jury as the Best in Show.
+For the rendering unanimously selected by the jury as the Best in Show.

 Best Formal Rendering